SwissDataScienceCenter/contributed-project-templates/mmoda/README.md

 Two additional plugins are provided within the template:

-* renku-graph-vis, to offer a visualization of the project's Knowledge Graph.
+* `renku-graph-vis`, to offer a visualization of the project's Knowledge Graph.
-* renku-aqs-annotation, to intercept calls to astroquery functions and store them in the project's Knowledge Graph.
+* `renku-aqs-annotation`, to intercept calls to `astroquery` functions and store them in the project's Knowledge Graph.

 <!---
 TODO adjust when the link is available